openstack/oslo.rootwrap/README.rst

 sometimes they need to run a command as `root`.
-Instead of just calling `sudo make me a sandwich` and have a blanket `sudoers` permission to always escalate rights from their unprivileged users to `root`, those services can call `sudo oslo-rootwrap /etc/oslo-rootwrap/rootwrap.conf make me a sandwich`.
+Instead of just calling `sudo make me a sandwich` and have a blanket `sudoers` permission to always escalate rights from their unprivileged users to `root`, those services can call `sudo nova-rootwrap /etc/nova/rootwrap.conf make me a sandwich`.

-A sudoers entry lets the unprivileged user run `oslo-rootwrap` as `root`.
+A sudoers entry lets the unprivileged user run `nova-rootwrap` as `root`.
-`oslo-rootwrap` looks for filter definition directories in its configuration file, and loads command filters from them.
+`nova-rootwrap` looks for filter definition directories in its configuration file, and loads command filters from them.
 Then it checks if the command requested by the OpenStack service matches one of those filters, in which case it executes the command (as `root`).
 If no filter matches, it denies